 Property, plant and equipment, with the exception of freehold land, are depreciated on a straight line basis so as to write off the net cost of each asset over its expected useful life to the Group.
 The useful life is adjusted as appropriate at each reporting date.
 The estimated useful life of the assets at balance date are as follows:

-- Buildings 40 years; - Leasehold Improvements lesser of the lease term or 10 years; - Plant and Equipment 2 to 10 years; - Assets less than \$300 are not capitalised.
+- Buildings 40 years;

+- Leasehold Improvements lease term;

+- Plant and Equipment 2 to 10 years;

+- Assets less than \$300 are not capitalised.

 Investment property